Five benefits of climate-friendly business practices

 9-minute read

-Today, businesses that use sustainable practices are seen as leaders in their fields.
-But sustainability is fast becoming a requirement for doing business, rather than a choice.
+Today, businesses that use climate best practices are seen as leaders in their fields.
+But these practices are fast becoming a requirement for doing business, rather than a choice.

-Many consumers already prefer to support good corporate citizens, and governments as well as investors are increasingly demanding progress on sustainability.
+Many consumers already prefer to support good corporate citizens, and governments as well as investors are increasingly demanding progress on GHG emissions.
+In a 2023 BDC study highlighting Canadian consumer trends, 61% of respondents said that companies should put more emphasis on the environment and sustainability.
+Additionally, 56% indicated they stopped buying from companies with practices they disagreed with.

-In other words, there’s no time like now to start incorporating sustainability into your business practices.
+In other words, there’s no time like now to start incorporating these practices in your business.

-Here are five benefits of implementing sustainable practices in your company.
+Here are five benefits of implementing climate best practices in your company.

 1. It can decrease your costs

 Whether you make a product, sell goods or provide a service, chances are you’ve got heating and electricity bills to pay.
-Because these expenses are recurring, they represent simple ways to start integrating sustainable practices into your operations while quickly seeing the benefits.
+Because these expenses are recurring, they represent simple ways to start integrating climate best practices into your operations while quickly seeing the benefits.

-If you don’t think about sustainability and reducing energy costs, it's a bit like writing a blank check to pay more for energy in the future.
+If you don’t think about the climate and reducing energy costs, it's a bit like writing a blank check to pay more for energy in the future.
 Energy costs can be highly unpredictable, but that also means reducing these costs will provide you with more certainty.

 2. It can help future-proof your business